 There’s still some resistance to giving peanuts to babies, despite all the evidence

 The widespread peanut allergy rise could come to an end soon, though it depends on parents and doctors following the newly-prescribed advice on introducing allergens to children early on.

 But a small survey of pediatricians, also presented at the ACAAI conference, suggests they aren’t necessarily pushing that advice onto patients.
-More than three quarters told their patients to introduce peanuts later than 4-6 months, and nearly half weren’t testing their high-risk patients before exposure.
+More than three-quarters told their patients to introduce peanuts later than 4 to 6 months, and nearly half weren’t testing their high-risk patients before exposure.
 The vast majority weren’t fully following the NIH guidelines.

 “With clinical guidelines, it takes 10 years before they’re fully implemented in practice,” says Dave Stukus, an associate professor of pediatrics at Nationwide Children’s Hospital and a spokesperson at the American College of Allergy, Asthma and Immunology.
 Stukus was part of the group that drafted the peanut guidelines at the NIH earlier this year, and he knows it’s not going to happen overnight.
 Physicians have to be brought up to date and educated about how to communicate with their patients.

 The hardest people to reach, in Stukus’ experience, are the parents with older children who already have peanut allergies.
 They can be upset about the sudden switch in recommendation, and wary of the logistical nightmare of introducing a baby to peanuts in a household where another child is allergic.
 “You have to take the time to explain why the changes are taking place and what the potential benefits are,” he says.
 “Once you do that, people are very excited about it.”